Applied Public Health

 Health economics, policy, and equity

-We study the cost-effectiveness and impacts of interventions and policies - such as antimicrobial resistance solutions, health insurance reforms, long-term care, and community programmes, including impact on equity in access to care and labour-market outcomes.
+We study the cost-effectiveness and impacts of interventions and policies - such as antimicrobial resistance solutions, child disability support, health insurance reforms, long-term care, and community programmes, including impact on equity in access to care and labour-market outcomes.

 Contact person: